GraphicsBlast

 #include <stdio.h>

-The first header imports the main library itself, giving us access to various matrix and vector data-types in our code.
+The first header imports the main library itself, giving us access to the various matrix and vector data-types in our code.
 Meanwhile the second header includes the type pointer functions, which give us convenient ways of passing these types directly into OpenGL.
-The library claims it can get quite compiler intensive, so has many of its functions spread across many header files which are to be included individually where needed.
-This is to save on compiler time, hence the function not being included by default.

 Next, let's define a few variables we are going to need.